Last Updated: June 14, 2022

 - Audio and visual information (e.g., contest photo submissions)

 - Inferences drawn from above information to create a profile about a consumer reflecting the consumer’s preferences

 The Personal Information is collected from California residents directly and from advertising networks, internet service providers, data analytics providers, and operating systems and platforms.
 Not all categories of Personal Information are collected from each source.

-In addition to the purposes stated above in the section “How We Use Your Information”, we currently collect and have collected the above categories of Personal Information for the following business or commercial purposes:
+In addition to the purposes stated above in the section “How We Use Your Information”, we currently collect and have collected and sold the above categories of Personal Information for the following business or commercial purposes: